Dundalk Young Irelands GFC: History

-The club was founded in 1884 by members of the Dundalk Young Ireland Society.
-A team was entered in the inaugural Louth Senior Football Championship of 1887 which went on to win the competition, defeating Dowdallshill in the final on a scoreline of 0–03 to 0-02.
+The club was founded in 1884 by members of the Dundalk Young Ireland literary and debating Society.
+A team was entered in the inaugural Louth Senior Football Championship of 1887 which went on to win the competition, defeating Dowdallshill in the final on a scoreline of 0–03 to 0–02.
 The All-Ireland Senior Football Championship was also held for the first time that year.
 As county champions, Young Irelands represented Louth and reached the final after wins over the champions of Waterford and Wexford.
+They lost the final to Limerick Commercials on a scoreline of 1–04 to 0–03, at Beech Hill in Dublin.

+Charles McAlester was a key figure in the early years of the club and county GAA organisation.
+He was the first Secretary of the Louth County Board (1887–88), Organising Secretary of Dundalk Young Irelands (1885–August 1886), and later served as club Secretary (1886–87; 1890–91) and Chairman (1903–05; 1909–13).
+McAlester also played on the Young Irelands team that won the inaugural Louth Senior Football Championship in 1887.

+In 1903, Dundalk Young Irelands became the first‑ever winners of the Louth Senior Football League, further cementing their status as one of the county’s early dominant clubs.

-They lost the final to Limerick Commercials on a scoreline of 1–04 to 0-03, at Beech Hill in Dublin.
-Irelanders were senior champions twice more in the early years of the next century, with victories against Tredaghs of Drogheda in 1905 and Geraldines in 1911.
+The Irelanders were senior champions twice more in the early years of the next century, with victories against Tredaghs of Drogheda in 1905 and Geraldines in 1911.

-Club member Joe Ward represented Young Irelands at administrative level in Louth GAA.
+Joe Ward represented Young Irelands at administrative level in Louth GAA.
 He was Chairman of the county board in 1910 and again from 1917 to 1920.
-His service to the county as an official was recognized with the posthumous dedication of the Joe Ward Cup in his honour, for the winners of the Louth Senior Football Championship.
+One of three Louth selectors in 1910 for the county's first All-Ireland Senior Football Championship success.
+He is credited with the introduction of the red jersey as part of the uniform of Louth inter-county teams.
+His service to Louth GAA was recognized with the posthumous dedication of the Joe Ward Cup in his honour, for the winners of the Louth Senior Football Championship.

-A period in the junior ranks of Louth football was to follow for the club, ending with a defeat of Darver Young Irelands in the Louth Junior Football Championship Final of 1937.
+A period in the junior ranks of Louth football was to follow for the club, ending with a defeat of Darver Young Irelands in the Louth Junior Football Championship final of 1937.
 In 1938, the Irelanders won both the Louth Senior Football Championship and the Cardinal O'Donnell Cup, thus completing a rare 'Double' of Senior League and Championship.
 Back-to-back senior championship titles followed in 1940 and 1941, with defeats of Cooley Kickhams and Dundalk Gaels respectively.
 The Double was won again in both years.
 Future county team manager Jim Quigley captained the Irelanders to another championship win over Cooley Kickhams in 1944 and again in 1947 when they clinched a ninth senior title, with a replay win against Owen Roe's of Drogheda.